 Current Management Practices & Policies:

 The Dauphin Island Sea Lab (DISL) monitors the marshlands through the Mobile Bay National Estuary Program, which identifies, restores, and protects estuaries that are significant to the Mobile Bay area.
 In 2013, these organizations developed a 5-year plan for the conservation and management of Alabama's coast.
-In this plan, it was determined that intertidal marshes and riparian buffers are most stressed by anthropogenic factors.
+In this plan, it was determined that anthropogenic factors are the main cause of stress for intertidal marshes and riparian buffers.
 The DISL evaluated the watersheds and, with public input, selected watersheds on which to focus.
-A plan was formed that involved using a combination of ground surveys and remote sensing to determine the health of these watersheds.
-This plan partially depends on combining the efforts of various groups to assess, monitor, and process data regarding the watersheds.
+Another aspect involved using a combination of ground surveys and remotely sensed data in order to determine the health of these watersheds.
+In order to work effectively, this plan partially depends on combining the efforts of various groups to assess, monitor, and process data regarding the watersheds.
 The Alabama Coastal Foundation (ACF) also aims to educate government institutions, businesses, and the public about the state of Alabama’s coastal environments in order to facilitate cooperation and involvement in protecting these environments.
 These organizations function as advocates for preserving and improving environments along the Alabama coast.
 Additionally, the ACF encourages free information exchange among concerned parties that may prove useful for the protection and improvement of coastal habitats.

-Decision Support Tools & Benefits: s
+Decision Support Tools & Benefits: